meilisearch/documentation/learn/getting_started/quick_start.md

 }
 ```

-To view additional details on the task's progress, use the [get task status endpoint](/reference/api/tasks.md).
+This response is a summarized version of the [`task` object](/learn/advanced/asynchronous_operations.md#response).
+To view additional details on the task's progress, use the [get task endpoint](/reference/api/tasks.md).

 See our guide on [asynchronous operations](/learn/advanced/asynchronous_operations.md) or the [tasks API reference](/reference/api/tasks.md) for more information.